 First Appearance of Cherokee Boundary and Choctaw Boundary

-Fine example of this early state Henry Schenk Tanner's spectacular map of Louisiana and Mississippi.
+Fine example of this second state of Henry Schenk Tanner's spectacular map of Louisiana and Mississippi.

 Drawn from Darby's remarkable map of the region and other contemporary sources, the map was the best widely published map of the region published in the early 1820s.
 The map is extensively annotated with specific observations regarding the regions shown.

 The map was originally published in Tanner's New American Atlas, this map was periodically revised and re-issued, although these later editions are very rare on the market.

 The present example retains the 1820 date, but adds a number of important early features:

 - Choctaw Boundary added

 - Many new roads and post roads added throughout the state